CarolinaCobo/styx/README.md

   * New subscriptor, they have to confirm their email address.
   * Already subscribed.
   * Error while subscribing.
+* The user will be receiving an email in their inbox.

 ## Future features